esmevane/service-kit/README.md

 - [x] Installable out of the box with [service-manager][].
 - [x] Lightweight storage with [sqlx][].
 - [ ] A durable memory cache and lightweight message queue with [rusqlite][].
+- [ ] Premade container definitions, optimized for size and memory footprint.
+- [ ] CI / CD workflows ready to help you proof and ship your code.

 ## License